Zaradin/web-api-ca/README.md

 -   Users can submit movie reviews that are stored in a mongodb collection
 -   Account details page, (Username, email, account creation date, all reviews listed, and user favourites listed) is displayed
 -   Auth check for adding movies to favorites.
+-   Users movie reviews are now displayed in the account details page, also with a link to the review page

 ## Setup requirements.